 salt and pepper

-2. Using a large plate rub each piece of corn with butter to coat, then salt and pepper the entire surface.
-Allow to rest about 10 minutes.
+- Using a large plate rub each piece of corn with butter to coat, then salt and pepper the entire surface.
+Allow to rest for about 10 minutes.

-4. Additional spices can be sprinkled on prior to or after cooking, one of my favorites is to brush on ground chipotle with adobo sauce right when its finished.
+- Additional spices can be sprinkled on prior to or after cooking, one of our favorites is to brush on chopped chipotle with adobo sauce right when its finished.

-5. Normally we make this while ribs or other meats are cooking, along with any fruit that needs grilling.
-Adding some fruit wood chips to the grill will provide a nice smokey taste.
+- Normally we make this while ribs or other meats are cooking, along with any fruit that needs grilling.
+Adding some fruit wood chips to the grill will provide a nice smoky taste.